 From 2004 to 2006, NEI submitted Addenda 3, 4, 5, 6, and 7 to the EPRI MOV PPM that the NRC staff reviewed with requests for additional information to NEI.
 In a letter dated February 24, 2009, the NRC staff forwarded to NEI Supplement 4 to the SER on the EPRI PPM.
 In the SER supplement, the NRC staff concluded that the changes described in the PPM addenda improve the ability of licensees to predict the thrust and torque required to operate gate, globe, and butterfly valves, and that they are acceptable for reference by licensees.

 ASME Standard QME-1-2007, “Qualification of Active Mechanical Equipment Used in Nuclear Power Plants,” includes provisions for the functional design and qualification of nuclear power plant active mechanical equipment (including POVs).
 ASME prepared the 2007 Edition of the QME-1 Standard to incorporate lessons learned from valve operating experience and research programs.
 The NRC staff has accepted the use of ASME QME-1-2007 in Revision 3 to RG 1.100, “Seismic Qualification of Electrical and Active Mechanical Equipment and Functional Qualification of Active Mechanical Equipment for Nuclear Power Plants,” with specific conditions.
 In 2017, ASME published ASME Standard QME-1-2017, “Qualification of Active Mechanical Equipment Used in Nuclear Facilities,” to provide updated qualification provisions for pumps, valves, and dynamic restraints.
-Revision 4 to RG 1.100 the of ASME QME-1-2017 with conditions.
+In Revision 4 (May 2020) to RG 1.100, the NRC staff accepts the use of ASME QME-1-2017 with specific conditions.
 The licensing of the design and qualification requirements of nuclear facilities varied over the years.
 Many older operating facilities do not have a specific docketed commitment to the ASME QME-1 Standard.
 Inspection staff should confirm the licensee’s commitments before comparing the licensee’s activities to the QME-1 Standard.

 APPENDIX B, “DETAILED INSPECTION GUIDANCE FOR POWER-OPERATED VALVE SAMPLE”